Making Branch Banking Safer and Smarter for Customers

 My role often center around perfecting pixels, yet it's vital to recognise the broader scope of digitalisation.
 It includes varied parties, from operations to service teams, across the entire journey.
 Understanding and empathising with their challenges are crucial for effective collaboration.

-Prioritise impact
+Prioritize impact

 In any project, perfection is unattainable, and compromises are inevitable due to constraints like deadlines, stakeholder demands, and regulatory requirements.
-In resource-strapped situations, the key is to prioritise impactful outcomes and focus on delivering the most significant value to customers
+In resource-strapped situations, the key is to prioritize impactful outcomes and focus on delivering the most significant value to customers